mmontone/djula/doc/source/tags.rst

 Some tags require beginning and ending tags (i.e. ``{% tag %} ... tag contents ... {% endtag %}``).

-Djula ships with about two dozen built-in template tags.
-You can read all about them in the :ref:`built-in tag reference <ref-templates-builtins-tags>`.
-To give you a taste of what's available, here are some of the more commonly used
+Here are some of the more commonly used
 tags:

 :ttag:`for`